scikit-learn/enhancement_proposals/slep006/proposal.rst

 Desiderata
 ----------

-We will consider the following attributes to develop and compare solutions:
+We will consider the following aspects to develop and compare solutions:

 Usability
    Can the use cases be achieved in succinct, readable code?
 Can common use